-Sale, Exchange or Other Disposition of Unit Shares or Warrant Shares
+Sale, Exchange or Other Disposition of Common Shares

-Subject to the discussion above under "- Passive Foreign Investment Company Consequences," a U.S. Holder generally will recognize capital gain or loss for U.S. federal income tax purposes upon the sale, exchange or other disposition of Unit Shares or Warrant Shares in an amount equal to the difference, if any, between the amount realized (i.e., the amount of cash plus the fair market value of any property received) on the sale, exchange or other disposition and such U.S. Holder's adjusted tax basis in the Unit Shares or Warrant Shares.
-Such capital gain or loss generally will be long-term capital gain taxable at a reduced rate for non-corporate U.S. Holder sor long-term capital loss if, on the date of sale, exchange or other disposition, the Unit Shares or Warrant Shares were held by the U.S. Holder for more than one year.
+Subject to the discussion above under "- Passive Foreign Investment Company Consequences," a U.S. Holder generally will recognize capital gain or loss for U.S. federal income tax purposes upon the sale, exchange or other disposition of common shares in an amount equal to the difference, if any, between the amount realized (i.e., the amount of cash plus the fair market value of any property received) on the sale, exchange or other disposition and such U.S. Holder's adjusted tax basis in the common shares.
+Such capital gain or loss generally will be long-term capital gain taxable at a reduced rate for non-corporate U.S. Holders or long-term capital loss if, on the date of sale, exchange or other disposition, the common shares were held by the U.S. Holder for more than one year.
 Any capital gain of a non-corporate U.S. Holder that is not long-term capital gain is taxed at ordinary income rates.
 The deductibility of capital losses is subject to limitations.
-Any gain or loss recognized from the sale or other disposition of Unit Shares or Warrant Shares or Jong-term capital gain or loss from sources within the United States for U.S. foreign tax credit purposes.
+Any gain or loss recognized from the sale or other disposition of common shares will generally be gain or loss from sources within the United States for U.S. foreign tax credit purposes.